SCHOLARSHIPS & BURSARIES

 The Society of London Theatre offers these annual bursaries to help 2nd year acting students facing financial difficulty in their final year of training.
 Mountview is invited to nominate two candidates to audition for this bursary.

 THE LIONEL BART FOUNDATION SCHOLARSHIP

 The Lionel Bart Foundation was established in 1999 following the death of the renowned writer and composer who is best known for writing the book, music and lyrics of the musical Oliver!
-The Foundation supports undergraduate and postgraduate students wishing to pursue a career in the theatre.
-The Lionel Bart Foundation aims to help final year students who are suffering financial hardship.
+The Foundation supports undergraduate students wishing to pursue a career in the theatre.
+The Lionel Bart Foundation aims to help second and third year students who are suffering financial hardship.

 LILIAN BAYLIS AWARD

 The Royal Victoria Hall Foundation offers this annual bursary to help 2nd year acting students facing financial difficulty in their final year of training.
 Mountview is invited to put forward one candidate.

 THE SIR JOHN GIELGUD CHARITABLE TRUST